 A WordPress Cache Plugin helps speed up your website.
 The plugin will store a copy of your website’s files and content in a cache so that your website can load faster for your users.

 Page Builder Plugin

-A WordPress Page Builder Plugin is a software that you can install on your WordPress website to help you create custom pages and posts.
-The plugin will allow you to add custom content blocks to your pages and posts, so that you can easily create a custom layout for your website.
+A WordPress Page Builder Plugin helps you create custom pages and posts.
+The plugin will allow you to add custom content blocks to your pages and posts so that you can easily create a custom layout for your website.

 Recommended Plugin: Thrive Architect (paid).

-A WordPress Security Plugin is a software that you can install on your WordPress website to help protect your website from hackers and malware.
+A WordPress Security Plugin helps protect your website from hackers and malware.
 The plugin will help to secure your website’s files and content, and will also help to protect your users’ information.

 Recommended Plugin: Wordfence (free).